thameera/rules-categorizer/README.md

 ## How to setup

-There are two ways to setup the app.
-Deploying to Heroku using the Heroku button below or manually setting it up in your own server.
+There are two ways to setup the app: deploying to Heroku using the Heroku button below or manually installing in your own server.

 ### Deploying to Heroku